TULiberalArts/Political-Science/pages/undergradaute.md

 ### Introduction

 The undergraduate manual is intended as a guide for political science majors and minors.
 It contains information on requirements for the major and minor, advising services available to you, suggestions for selecting an overall program of study as well as for choosing specific courses, and an overview of special programs.
-You can find this information here.

 I. **Advising**